Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Adaptive Mesh Refinement Simulation Setup

-to characterise the relationship between $A$ and $L$.
-Note that these approximate definitions have the caveat that we assume small amplitude $A\ll L$ (see the next section for the incorporation of nonlinear effects in the exact sinusoidal solution).
-The larger $\varepsilon$ is, the further away this configuration is from being an accurate \textit{ansatz} for the string initial conditions.
-We hence need to relax this initial `guess' to obtain more accurate initial data.
-We achieve this by choosing an initial displacement amplitude approximately $1.5\times$ our true desired $A$, then relaxing using dissipative evolution:
+which characterises the relationship between the amplitude $A$, the spatial periodicity $L$ and the actual oscillation period $T$.
+Note that the time period of oscillations $T$ is related to the invariant length of the string which is longer than the spatial periodicity defined by the box sidelength $L$.
+Keeping to small amplitudes $A\ll L$, then we have $T\approx L$.
+However, the larger $\varepsilon$ becomes, the further away the configuration \eqref{sineapprox} is from being an appropriate \textit{ansatz} for the string initial conditions.
+We hence need to relax this initial sinusoidal configuration to obtain lower energy initial data.

-until the required initial amplitude is attained.
-For example, for a desired initial $A_0=1$, we damp from $A=1.5$ to set the initial conditions.
+To achieve this we employed gradient flow methods to create initial conditions using dissipative evolution:

+starting with a considerably larger initial $A$ than the target amplitude $A_0$.
+It was generally found to be sufficient to choose $A$ about 50\% larger than $A_0$ to obtain reproducible results in which the long-range fields were sufficiently relaxed.